akobr/blazor.widgetised/README.md

 </Container>
 ```

-To instanciate a widget inside the container from any place of code can be done by direct access to service `IWidgetManagementService` or by sending a message `Widget.Start` to `IMessageBus`.
+To instantiate a widget inside the container from any place of code can be done by direct access to service `IWidgetManagementService` or by sending a message `Widget.Start` to `IMessageBus`.

 ```csharp
 private IWidgetManagementService Service { get; }